dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

 ...
 This rule incorrectly flags the following legitimate payments:
 ...
 How would you edit this rule to continue flagging these fraudulent payments and no longer flag these legitimate payments?
+Please express your output in the following format:
+...

 This approach can substantially cut down on the human effort required to operate a rule-based detection engine without sacrificing the simplicity, interpretability and editability of the detection logic.